CorpGov Roundup: Gender Diversity, Stewardship Principles, and More

 Alfaisal University recently formed (pending final approval) a Corporate Governance Research Center that is developing a corporate governance index that will rank publicly traded companies in the Saudi market on their corporate governance practices.
 It is a three-year project.
 The first year, which ended in May 2017, focuses on the calculation of rankings in the CGI of companies traded on the Saudi Financial market during fiscal 2015.
 The second year, which is expected to end in February 2018, is anticipated to focus on the calculation of rankings in the CGI of companies traded in the Gulf Cooperation Council (GCC) markets (Bahrain, Kuwait, Oman, Qatar, United Arab Emirates, and Saudi Arabia).
 In the third year, expected to end in January 2019, will be the release of the CGI for major companies traded in the GCC markets and will mark the completion of the formation of the Corporate Governance Research Center

-The Confederation of Business Industry issued a “business manifesto” before the British elections calling for a strengthening of shareholder power to curb excessive pay, and require companies to report on engagement.
+The Confederation of Business Industry issued a “business manifesto” [link no longer active — editor] before the British elections calling for a strengthening of shareholder power to curb excessive pay, and require companies to report on engagement.
 The report calls on government to introduce an “escalation mechanism” for companies who have faced a vote of 25% or more against say on pay outcomes for two consecutive years.
 The report also calls on government to require companies to publicly report on how they have engaged with employees and stakeholders.

 UK Prime Minister Theresa May’s plans for corporate governance may be in doubt because of her parties slim win at the polls, although both parties focused on executive pay as a key governance issue.
 May’s plan also included some form of worker representation on company boards, although how that would be done is still under discussion.
 The opposition labor party’s own manifesto calls for a tax on excessive executive pay and a rewriting of company law that challenges the notion of shareholder primacy by looking to put all stakeholders on equal footing with shareholders as far as to whom the board owed their duty of loyalty.